|

 invite Gerard to flee, but Gerard decides to stay.

-The police arrives.
+The police arrive.

 Till The End Of Time (1946) e' un resoconto naturalista delle